 Try to Remember

 As much as there is misinformation circulating around the web, so too will you find many products being passed off as real leather when in fact they are not.
-Also be warned of labeling.
-If the label says man-made that means it’s faux, if there is no label indicating leather type, this could mean the manufacturer wants to conceal possible facts about the leather being genuine instead of real.
+Also, be warned of labeling.
+If the label says man-made that means it’s faux leather, if there is no label indicating leather type, this could mean the manufacturer wants to conceal possible facts about the leather being genuine instead of real.
 In which case it is best to ask before you purchase.
 Sometimes a label or two is often lost and is indeed real leather, which makes this next tip all the more interesting.
 Most manufacturers have gotten so skilled that several products can be found to mimic real leather, which makes any kind of online purchase, solely based on imagery a potential walk in the dark.